(includes registration, lodging in a shared room, and 6 meals).

 Music with Purpose (Burress McCombe and Lisa Updike) – Yes, music can be fun.
 Yes, music can help the kids get their wiggles out.
 But let’s make the most of our time with the children by using music to engage young bodies, hearts, and minds in worship, solid theology, and thinking on God’s Word.
 Join us for this lab where we will learn music, make up motions, and maybe even write a song or two together!

-Gospel Illustrations: A Hands-On Lab (Dana Russell and Becky Sinclair) – What do report cards, tea bags, baking soda and vinegar, dirty tea shirts, and paper planes have in common?
+Gospel Illustrations: A Hands-On Lab (Becky Sinclair) – What do report cards, tea bags, baking soda and vinegar, dirty tea shirts, and paper planes have in common?
 They can all be used to teach the gospel!
 This lab will demonstrate several object lessons that you can take back to your church to present the gospel in creative ways to kids who all learn differently.
 We will discuss the goals of each object lesson and how to adapt a lesson to keep it biblically accurate.

 215 Ridge Haven Road